-Behavior Based Safety (BBS), is a process that informs management and employees of the overall safety of the workplace.
+Behavior Based Safety (BBS), is a process that informs management and employees of the overall safety of the workplace through safety observations.
 BBS is intended to focus workers' attention on their own and their peers' daily safety behavior.
 The goal of BBS program is to improve the employee safety of the organization.

 The Basics of an Observation

 When implementing a BBS program, observers (employees trained to conduct on-site safety reviews) conduct reviews of other employees with an eye on their behavior.
 These observers record safe and unsafe behaviors, in addition to noting safe and unsafe workplace conditions.
 The observer then shares the findings with the worker and provides feedback.
 Positive feedback is encouraged.
 Discussing the ways in which employees can perform their tasks in a safer manner helps workers and observers to become more aware of their behavior.
 BBS programs are based on a continuous feedback loop where employees and observers provide input on improving safety to each other and safety professionals utilize the data collected in conducting the observations to continually improve the BBS program.